mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ## [Bus Types and Power Injections](@id BusTypesPowerInjectionsTutorials)
-As previously demonstrated in the section on the [AC Model](@ref ACModelTutorials), we can express the network as the system of equations:
+As previously demonstrated in the section on the [AC Model](@ref ACModelTutorials), we observe the system of equations:
 ```math
     \mathbf{\bar {I}} = \mathbf{Y} \mathbf{\bar {V}}.
 ```